rohithanc/sfia3-Project-README/README.md

 The front-end service acts as the web application’s user interface and is written in React.

 ### Templates and Wireframes
-At the start of the project, research was done on
+At the start of the project, research was done, looking up previous Help Queue services and establishing what key features would be best for this project.
+Templates were drawn up and wireframes were constructed for both MVP and stretch goal designs.
+![MVP

 ## Gateway
 The gateway service acts as a middleman between the front-end and back-end service. / / The front-end makes requests to the backend via the gateway service, using Spring Boot.